s3rvac/weechat-notify-send/README.md

   [`re.search()`](https://docs.python.org/3/library/re.html#re.search).
   Default: `''`.
-* `notify_on_messages_that_match`: A comma-separated list of regex patterns for which you want to receive notifications for any message whose body matches the given regular expression.
+* `notify_on_messages_that_match`: A comma-separated list of regex patterns for which you want to receive notifications for any message that matches the given regular expression.
 The matching is done via [`re.search()`](https://docs.python.org/3/library/re.html#re.search).
   Default: `''`.